danielbrendel/dnyAquaShell/README.md

 Released under the MIT license

-This tool is an extendable scripting shell for Windows using dnyScriptParser.
+This tool is an extendable scripting shell for Windows using dnyScriptInterpreter.
 The shell can be used either in interactive mode or just as a host for running DNYS script files.
 The functionality of the shell can be extended via native DLL plugins.